openbmc/openbmc/poky/documentation/ref-manual/migration-1.5.rst

 provide packages for these, you can install and use the Buildtools tarball, which provides an SDK-like environment containing them.

-For more information on this requirement, see the "`Required Git, tar, Python and gcc Versions <#required-git-tar-python-and-gcc-versions>`__" section.
+For more information on this requirement, see the ":ref:`ref-manual/ref-system-requirements:required git, tar, python and gcc versions`" section.

 .. _migration-1.5-atom-pc-bsp: